cn0047/stash/ed/sh/kubernetes/README.md

 # ${HOME}/.kube
 ````

-Kubernetes - orchestrator for microservice apps (desired state management tool).
+Kubernetes - orchestrator for microservice apps (containers) (desired state management tool).
-<br>Kubernetes has three namespaces by default: default, kube-system, kube-public.
+<br>k8s has three namespaces by default: default, kube-system, kube-public.
 <br>Minikube - tool to use K8s for local env.

+Advantages:
+* scalable (nodes).
+* horizontal scaling (pods).
+* has self-healing.
+* highly-available.
+* automated rollbacks.
+* it's portable (gcp, aws, etc.).

+Drawbacks:
+* complexity.
+* upfront cost is high.
+* cost (it may be overkill for small orgs).

 Manifest file - describe desired state.

 Operator - software extensions that make use of custom resources.

-## Master
+## Master (Control plane)

-`etcd` (cluster data store) is an open source distributed key-value store (https://coreos.com/etcd).
-Kubernetes stores all the RESTful API objects here.

 `kube-controller-manager` - controls lots of different things
 in the cluster.
-Replication Controller Manager ensures all the Replication
+Replication Controller Manager ensures all the Replication Controllers
-Controllers run on the desired container amount.
+run on the desired container amount.

 `kube-scheduler` - decides which node is suitable for pods to run on,
 according to the resource capacity or the balance of the resource utilization on the node.

+`etcd` (cluster data store) is an open source distributed key-value store (https://coreos.com/etcd).
+k8s stores all the RESTful API objects here.

 `kube-apiserver` (API server) - provides an HTTP/HTTPS server,
-which provides a RESTful API for all the components in the Kubernetes master.
+which provides a RESTful API for all the components in the k8s master.
 All k8s commands come here.

 ## Node (minion)